 - have had at least 10 years continuous lawful residence in the United Kingdom but not including time spent as a Visitor, Short-term Student or Seasonal Worker;

-- from 11 April 2024, that they have held their current immigration permission for at least 12 months prior to applying, unless that visa was granted prior to 11 April 2024 - this is a significant change as referred to below;
+- from 11 April 2024, that they have held their current immigration permission for at least 12 months prior to applying, unless that visa was granted prior to 11 April 2024 - a significant change as referred to below;

 - have not been absent from the UK for more than 180 days during the 10-year residency period or up to 184 days if the absences was pre-11 April 2024, unless an exception applies;